nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/index.md

 layout: default
 ---

-This content represents an SDK as a starting point with helpfull complimentary practices for building complex things.
+This content represents an SDK as a starting point with helpful complimentary practices for building complex things.

 All of this content represents a baslines starting point for any Product delivery team or organisation.
 You can modify as needed within the bounds of your business context without breaking the core mindset.